Dailoski/kubernetes-training/05-push-and-deploy-todos/README.md

 - Build a Docker image and push it to AWS ECR.
 - Deploy a database using a Kubernetes manifest.
-- Deploy an application connecting to Postgres.
-- Access and test the application API using `curl`.
 - Use Kubernetes Deployment and Service resources to manage an app.

 For more information: